-Many names are not clear, whether it is a boy or a girl.
-In many communities it is not the first name but the second name, which makes clarity about the gender.
+Many names do not sound clear, whether it‘s a boy or a girl.
+In many communities, it‘s not the first name, but the second name, which makes clarity, about the gender.

-When the child grows up, he or she finds it very annoying when people get confused about the gender, when they read the name.
-And it is only after meeting the person that they realize, they misunderstood the gender.
+When the child grows up, he or she finds it very annoying, when people get confused about the gender, when they read the name.
+And, it is only after meeting the person, that they realise, they have misunderstood the gender.

-Sometimes children develop symptoms of low self esteem due to this.
+Sometimes, the children develop, some symptoms of low self esteem, due to this.

 4. Do not pick up a 'too common' name for your child:

-I remember having at least four Abhisheks and three Priyankas in my class.
-Then you can either distinguish them by their sir name or name them as one, two, three and so on-----!
+I remember, having at least four Abhisheks, and three Priyankas, in my class.
+In such case, you can either distinguish them by their sir name, or name them, as one, two, three and so on-----!

-You may call your child by cute names, when they are babies, but it is so awkward for them to be called by the same nick names or cute names, when they are grown up.
+You may call your child by cute names, when they are babies, but it‘s so awkward for them, to be called by the same nick names, or cute names, when they are grown up.

-Have you ever feel embarrassed about your name?
+Have you ever felt embarrassed, about your name?

 Well, a lot!

-- It is a matter of great pride and pleasure for parents to choose a name for their baby.
-Therefore give proper thought to all these recommendations, before naming your child.
+- It‘s a matter of great pride and pleasure, for the parents, to choose a name for their baby.
+Therefore, give proper thought to all these recommendations, before naming your child.

-- Like you are proud of your child, he or she should be proud and not embarrassed of the name given to him or her by you.
-Because name is most important for lifetime and even after.
+- Like you are proud of your child, he or she should be proud, and not embarrassed of the name given to him or her by the parents.
+Because name is the most important for your identity, for your lifetime, and even after.

-- It is allowed in every country and every religion.
+- It‘s allowed in every country, and every religion.
 You just have to follow the simple legal process.

-- There is a practice to keep names of children after consulting Astrologers or Numerologists.
-This is just to ensure a healthy, happy and prosperous life of the child, when he or she grows up.
+- There is a practice to keep the names of the children, after consulting the Astrologers or Numerologists.
+This is just to ensure a healthy, happy and prosperous life, of the child, when he or she grows up.